 Gardening can be a simple and very healthy hobby.
 It's not just about producing healthy food; gardening can also feed our body, mind and spirit.

-Observing and exploring the mysteries of a garden – seeing seedlings emerge from the earth, getting your hands dirty, breathing fresh air and the feeling the rush of physical exertion – bring endless physical and emotional benefits.
+Observing and exploring the mysteries of a garden – seeing seedlings emerge from the earth, getting your hands dirty, breathing fresh air and the feeling the rush of physical exertion – brings great physical and emotional benefits.

 - reduce stress

 - bring a sense of calm and happiness

 - improve our health, nutrition and wellbeing.